PedroEsperanca/hope-starter/README.md

 ## Generating components / UI elements

+- bootstrap
 ```
 ng generate module [path-from-/app]/component-name
 ng generate component [path-from-/app]/component-name
 ```

+- export in module

+- inject in parent

 Why module first ?
 This way your component has a module file where you can import anything in an Angular way.